DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: Extended PHD/MIB Filter

 In the update step, the predicted PDF and new measurements $Z_{k+1}$ are utilized to update the posterior PDF of Bernoulli RFS via the Bayes' rule~\cite{Ristic2016}:

-where $\beta(Z_{k+1} \vert X_{k+1})$ denotes the likelihood function for the measurements $Z_{k+1}$ given the posterior RFS $X_{k+1}$.
-We omit the conditional part on the posterior for notational simplicity.
-Then, the joint posterior PHD of the map is given by the sum of all Bernoulli RFS instances in the map:
+where $\eta(Z_{k+1} \vert X_{k+1})$ denotes the likelihood function for the measurements $Z_{k+1}$ given the posterior RFS $X_{k+1}$.
+Omitting the conditional part for notational simplicity, the joint posterior PHD is given by the sum of all Bernoulli RFS instances: